 For more information about student fees and eligibility, call (970) 491-7121.

 Students’ out-of-pocket costs are dependent on their health insurance plan benefits.

 - Students enrolled in the Student Health Insurance Plan (SHIP) are not required to pay co-pays, deductibles, or co-insurance for covered services within the CSU Health Network, unless they exceed the $1500 annual benefit limit.
 Visit the Student Health Insurance Plan (SHIP) page for more details about covered services.

 - For students with private/commercial health insurance coverage, CSU Health Network will submit service charges to the student’s health insurance carrier for payment.
 Students are responsible for any co-pays, co-insurance, or deductible amounts.
 It typically takes 30-45 days for an insurance carrier to process a claim.
 Payment for services not covered by a student’s health insurance plan may be made at the time of treatment with cash, check, or credit card; billed to the student’s account; or submitted to RamCare if student is enrolled in the program.
 Visit the Private Insurance Coverage Information page for more information.

-- For students who have financially-qualified for Medicaid and Indian Health Service insurance coverage, primary care provider visits will be provided at no additional cost and ancillary services will be charged according to the Summary Schedule of Charges.
+- For students who have financially-qualified for Medicaid and Indian Health Service insurance coverage, primary care and psychiatry office visits will be provided at no additional cost.
 Financial Aid assistance may be available to help pay for the RamCare Supplement Program.
 Contact the Office of Financial Aid for more information.